talkable/talkable-docs/source/campaigns/views/offers_claim.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Tell a friend that every link they share will be rewarded.
+   :description: Tell a Friend that every link they share will be rewarded.

 .. _friend_claim_page_view: